mattress class

 Give it 28 sleeps

-It takes the body up to a month of nightly sleep to adjust to the feel of a new mattress.
 Give it time.
-If you’re nearing the end of your comfort exchange window and still can’t get comfortable rest, contact your retailer as soon as possible to discuss your options.
+It takes the body up to a month of nightly sleep to adjust to the surface feel of a new mattress.
+If you’re nearing the end of your comfort exchange window of time and still can’t seem to get comfortable sleep, then you should contact your mattress retailer as soon as possible to discuss what your options are.